Potomac, Maryland, US/Virginia, US

 Negotiate the small ledges and rocks at the top, then either slide down the left or boof off the center.
 There's also a high-water sneak on the right called Norman's Leap.
 The rock shelf protruding from the left bank below the drop is slightly undercut.

 Peel out from the river left cove, boof right off an angled ledge, and ride the roller coaster down.
+For extra challenge, try catching the 4 eddies.
 A short pool separates S-Turn from the Spout, with a convenient staging eddy on the right.

-Many people now prefer the right line (Class 5.1) which involves boofing onto a rock shelf jutting out from shore.
+Many people now prefer the right lines.
+The far right line involves driving up onto the boil at the lip and boofing onto a rock shelf jutting out from shore.
 It looks ugly but runs pretty smooth.
 Skipping off the shelf is actually softer on your back than landing in the green water on the left.

 The Crack (Class 5.2) is a high-water (3.3 < LF < 3.70) alternate line to the Spout.
 It requires you to ferry across powerful current and hit a boat-width slot at full speed.
 If you miss the slot, or get rejected by the boils guarding it, you will wash over the Spout backwards and get destroyed.